EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 If the load fails, an exception indicating the failure (likely subclass of PluginLoadingException) will be raised by the loading machinery, this exception will be caught and logged at the top level of loading.

+### Old style plugins

+!!UNIMPLEMENTED -- Planning

+During the above loading steps to find the packages for new-style plugins, old style plugins are assumed to be any python files in the root plugin directory, or any directory under the root that has no `__init__.py`.
+These will be wrapped in a compatibility class and should continue to work as normal:

+1. Load file as a module
+2. Map any existing functions in the file to their new counterparts, start3 -> load, journal hooks -> event handlers
+3. These will explicitly NOT support reloading.
+And any attempt to reload them will result in a very large and scary exception being thrown.

 ### Post instantiation of class

 After a plugin class is instantiated, two things happen: